 5:00 pm – registration for Fun Run

-7:00 pm – pacers are allowed for solo runners
+8:00 pm – Pacers allowed for solo runners

-We will provide hot food throughout the night at the Base Camp and Hammer Gel and Hammer Heed/water will be provided at aid stations.
+We will provide hot food throughout the night and Hammer Gel and Hammer Heed/water at Base Camp.

 6 Hour Nighttime Fun Run – $65